emmettbutler/iPhoneGameDemo/README.md

 Step-by-step
 ============

-How to get up and running with this project Download/update XCode 4 from the mac app store
+How to get up and running with this project:

+Download/update XCode 4 from the mac app store

 Download and install Git from http://git-scm.com/download/mac